qCMOS cameras qCMOS cameras

 Comparison of adaptive optics

-*Data courtery of: Kodai Yamamoto, Ph.D., Department of Astronomy, Kyoto University
+Data courtesy of Kodai Yamamoto, Ph.D., Department of Astronomy, Kyoto University

 HEP / Synchrotron

-For imaging of X-ray or other kinds of high energy particles, a scientific camera coupled with a scintillator is often used.
-Low noise and high speed are required in the imaging system to detect momentary phenomena.
+For imaging X-ray or other high-energy particles, a scientific camera coupled with a scintillator is often used.
+The imaging system must have low noise and high speed to detect momentary phenomena.

 X-ray phase contrast CT image of mouse embryo